-Safecility and Cellnex in partnership with Offaly County Council install LoRaWAN Carbon Dioxide and air quality sensors in St Mary’s Secondary School, Edenderry.
+Safecility and Cellnex in partnership with Offaly County Council install LoRaWAN CO2 and air quality sensors in St Mary’s Secondary School, Edenderry.

 Sensors.
 We love them.
 Especially when they have a clear and instant impact on safety.